 How N-iX can help you build a dedicated development team

 - N-iX has over 18 years of experience providing IT services.
 We have delivered a variety of successful projects with diverse engineering and business challenges.

-- N-iX has offices in Ukraine, Poland, Belarus.
+- N-iX has offices across Eastern Europe.
 N-iX presence in these countries allows you to tap into the talent pool of over 500,000 professionals;

 - The vast majority of N-iX projects are based on the dedicated development team model.
 We build and manage teams ranging from 5 to 50 specialists as well as development centres of 50-100 professionals;

 - N-iX provides technical infrastructure, encourages continued education, and invests in the professional growth of your dedicated development team;

 - Our professionals offer broad expertise in Cloud, DevOps, Big Data, Business Intelligence, IoT, and many other tech domains.